vnguyendon/gw-config-apis/data/bot/apps/readme.md

 ## 1. Group names

-**As a client, I will push userevents about sequences with the right TargetType **
+**As a client, I will push userevents about sequences with the right TargetType.**

 When you push user events about sequences (the `Huggy` events like "HuggySequenceStart,HuggySequenceNext,etc..."), you need to know how to categorize the event.
 If you are executing a sequence that is a survey, your engine don't know that it's a survey, and you can't define the TargetType="Survey" in your Huggy events.